hzeller/txtempus/README.md

         -n                    : Dryrun, only showing modulation envelope.
         -h                    : This help.
 ```

+#### Don't connect monitor

+Don't connect a monitor to the Pi, just operate it headless.

+The internal oscillator used is also used for HDMI in the Rasbperry Pi; it will
+be changing its frequency if a monitor is connected and the transmission will
+fail.
+There should probably be a flag added to generate the frequency from
+an alternative oscillator instead; but until that is implemented, just don't
+connect a monitor and it will work.
+See the [very wrong frequency] bug
+for details.

+#### Action video - watch a watch synchronize

 In the video below, you can see how a watch is set with this set-up.
 After it is manually reset, it waits until it sees the end-of-minute mark